null

 As activity decreases, dinner emphasizes warmth, ease of digestion, and consolidation rather than heaviness.

-- Soup or broth-based meal –
+• Soup- or broth-based meal –

-- Grains, legumes, and cooked vegetables.
+• Grains, legumes, and thoroughly cooked vegetables.

-- Minimal seasoning – Keep flavors simple and grounding.
+• Minimal seasoning – keep flavors simple and grounding.

-Before Bed – Support Stillness and Conservation
+Before Bed – Supporting Stillness and Conservation

 Evening nourishment anchors the body and supports continuity through the night.